ramiel/memoizy/README.md

   // Specify a cache factory that returns a new WeakMap
   cache: () => new WeakMap(),
   // A WeakMap only accept non-primitive values as key.
 Let's change the way the key is created
   // In this case just return the first parameter.
-Note that this work for this function only
+Note that this works for this function only
   cacheKey: obj => obj
 });
 ```